webgrafia/cheshire-cat-chatbot/README.txt

 = Can I use the chat on every page? =
 Yes, you can enable the "Global Chat" option in the **Settings -> Cheshire Cat** section.

-= How do I enable the avatar feature? =
+= Can I customize the avatar image? =
-You can enable the avatar feature in the **Configuration** section of the Cheshire Cat menu.
-After enabling it, you can upload a custom avatar image in the **Style** section.
+The avatar is always enabled for better user experience.
+You can upload a custom avatar image in the **Style** section of the Cheshire Cat menu.
+If no custom image is provided, a default robot avatar will be used.

 = What is the Playground page? =
 The Playground page is a full-page chat interface for administrators to test the chatbot.
 It's accessible from the Cheshire Cat menu in the WordPress admin area.